Miyagi 6th district

 Miyagi Prefecture 6th district (宮城県第6区, Miyagi-ken Dai-rokku) was an electoral district for the Japanese House of Representatives.
 The district was established In 1994 as a single member district from most of Miyagi 2nd district (excluding the city of Ishinomaki and the districts of Monou and Oshika).

-As of 2022, the seat is represented by the Liberal Democratic Party member Itsunori Onodera until the next general election.
+Between 2003 and 2024, the seat was held by the Liberal Democratic Party member Itsunori Onodera.

-Areas Covered
+Areas covered

 The district was abolished during the 2022 revisions to the seat apportionment for each prefecture.
 All of the territory that was under the 6th district was merged into the 5th district.

-Areas from 2017 to 2022
+Areas 2017–2022

 After the 2017 re-zoning, the areas covered by the district were as follows: